EsterChang/CS4641/index.md

+Requirements:
-(Need to add) Summary figure (one infographic prepared by your team that summarizes your project goal)
+▪ Summary figure (one infographic prepared by your team that summarizes your project goal)

+▪ Introduction/Background (Proposed): I would add a subheading about the dataset (the format, what each sample represents, your ground truth)

+▪ Methods: is this a classification (binary/multiclass) or regression?
+Mention the data preprocessing and dataset combining techniques, unsupervised and supervised algorithms, and the evaluation metric you plan on using

+▪ Results (what results are you trying to achieve? ): mention what you expect from the unsupervised and supervised algorithms, what is the outcome for each touchpoint (eg. 90% accuracy to classify CVD patients)

+▪ Discussion (best outcome, what it would mean, what is next.)

+▪ References (list containing at least three references, preferably peer-reviewed)

+### Summary Figure

 ### Introduction/Background